-Inquiries regarding the application of laws, regulations, and policies prohibiting discrimination may be directed to Co-Affirmative Action Officers, Emily Hamilton-Honey at (315)-386-7071 / hamiltone@canton.edu or Lashawanda Ingram at (315)386-7128 / ingraml@canton.edu.
-Inquiries regarding the application of Title IX may be directed to the Title IX Coordinator, Amanda Deckert, at (315) 386-7688/wood121@canton.edu.
+Inquiries regarding the application of laws, regulations, policies prohibiting discrimination, and the application of Title IX may be directed to Amanda Deckert, Director of Human Resources /Title IX Coordinator, at (315) 386-7325/wood121@canton.edu.
 Inquiries may also be directed to the United States Department of Education's Office for Civil Rights, 32 Old Slip 26th Floor, New York, NY 10005-2500; Tel.
 (646) 428-3800; email OCR.NewYork@ed.gov.